 Wrapping it up

 The picks for this list are there for a reason.
 Each of the top three choices presented in this article was nominated because they’ve delivered on nearly every individual purchase.
-Regardless of whether or not that outcome was fantastic or a total derelict, the number of good to bad reviews is a healthy ratio.
+Regardless of whether or not that outcome was fantastic or a total derelict, the number of good-to-bad reviews is a healthy ratio.

 Our best craft epoxy resin verdict?
 CRAFT RESIN.
 Final answer.